Printing Your Own Book: The Ultimate Guide

 This is the most frequent looked-over (yet important) aspect of printing your own book.
 Too often authors and book publishers forget to include this calculation and end up with a huge sad-face once they realise their minimum page count doesn’t create a spine width suitable for the type of book they’ve written.

-If you have hopes of making your own book then then check out Printondemand’s spine width calculator – it’s easy to use, has all the papers we offer and will give you the much-needed spine measurements for your own book.
+If you have hopes of making your own book then check out Printondemand’s spine width calculator – it’s easy to use, has all the papers we offer and will give you the much-needed spine measurements for your own book.

 Print your book in the right size and shape!